moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~

-# Appendix B. Segment Examples {#appendix.examples}
+# Appendix B. Object Examples {#appendix.examples}
-Warp offers a large degree of flexibility on how segments are fragmented and prioritized.
+Warp offers a large degree of flexibility on how objects are fragmented and prioritized.
 There is no best solution; it depends on the desired complexity and user experience.

 This section provides a summary of some options available.